Lemon Rice Recipe

 Recipe Tips

-• Rice: Stick to long-grain varieties like Basmati, Jasmine, or white long-grain rice for this recipe.
+- Use the right rice.
+Stick to long-grain varieties like Basmati, Jasmine, or white long-grain rice for this recipe.

-• Rinse: A quick rinse of the rice washes away extra starch, which means no sticky rice clumps.
+- Rinse the rice before cooking.
+A quick rinse of the rice washes away extra starch, which means no sticky rice clumps.

-• Tweak: To make this easy lemon rice recipe your own, I’d still start with the suggested amount of lemon juice and then adjust it to achieve the perfect level of that lemon rice soup tanginess.
+- Make it your own.
+To make this easy lemon rice recipe your own, I’d still start with the suggested amount of lemon juice and then adjust it to achieve the perfect level of that lemon rice soup tanginess.

-• Go for Fresh: Opt for fresh lemon juice and herbs to pack the most punch in flavor.
+- Go for fresh.
+Opt for fresh lemon juice and herbs to pack the most punch in flavor.

 Delicious Variations